scylladb/scylladb/docs/troubleshooting/large-partition-table.rst

 ScyllaDB Large Partitions Table
 ================================

-This document describes how to work with Scylla's large partitions table.
+This document describes how to work with ScyllaDB's large partitions table.
 The large partitions table can be used to trace large partitions in a cluster.
 The table is updated every time a partition is written and/or deleted,and includes a compaction process which flushes MemTables to SSTables.

 Large Partitions can cause any of the following symptoms:

-* Longer latencies on a single shard (look at the "Scylla Overview Metrics" dashboard of `ScyllaDB Monitoring Stack <https://monitoring.docs.scylladb.com/stable/>`_).
+* Longer latencies on a single shard (look at the "ScyllaDB Overview Metrics" dashboard of `ScyllaDB Monitoring Stack <https://monitoring.docs.scylladb.com/stable/>`_).
 * Oversized allocation warning messages in the log (e.g. ``seastar_memory - oversized allocation: 2842624 bytes, please report``)

 If you are experiencing any of the above, search to see if you have large partitions.

 Note that large partitions are detected only when they are stored in a single SSTable.
-Scylla does not account for data belonging to the same logical partition, but spread across multiple SSTables, as long as any single partition in each SSTable does not cross the large partitions warning threshold.
+ScyllaDB does not account for data belonging to the same logical partition, but spread across multiple SSTables, as long as any single partition in each SSTable does not cross the large partitions warning threshold.
 However, note that over time, compaction, and Size-Tiered Compaction Strategy in particular, may collect the dispersed partition data from several SSTables and store it in a single SSTable, thus crossing the large partitions threshold.

 Viewing - Find Large Partitions